brendanzhao/Snake/README.md

 =========

 This is the classic Snake game I've decided to recreate during my spare time.<br />
-This game is very basic and is meant to be written in with object oriented design.<br />
+This game is very basic and was purposefully written in an extremely simple manner.<br />
-The code is fully stylecopped.

 Code Format TODO:<br />
 Subclass Panel to enable DoubleBuffered to stop the flickering.<br />